-On the course website, for each chapter of the Spickard/Cragg textbook, A Global History of Christians, there will be a quotation and/or question that relates both to the chapter and to the Christian faith/Church as a whole.
-Write a half-page, single-spaced (no more) initial response to the question, addressing two questions:
+In a document I will circulate via e-mail, I have compiled quotations, short readings, and/or questions that relates both to the chapters of the Spickard/Cragg textbook, A Global History of Christians and to the Christian faith or the Church.
+For each chapter, read the relevant material and consider the question I've raised.
+Then, write a half-page, single-spaced (no more) initial response to the question, addressing two questions:

 - 1. What do you think about the quotation/question? - 2.
 Why do you think you responded the way you did?
-What about you shaped your answer?
+What was it about you (your beliefs, experiences, or world view) that shaped your answer?

-Then, read the chapter (feel free to take notes-they might just help you later), and complete another half-page, single-spaced (no more) considered response, addressing three questions:
+Then, after you've finished your initial response, read the chapter (feel free to take notes - they might just help you in the class discussions), and complete another half-page, single-spaced (no more) considered response, addressing three questions: